MatthiasLeroyEPFL/PCML_Project/README.md

-# Machine Learning - Project 1
+# Machine Learning - Project Repository

+Repository used for the two projects of the Machine Learning course at EPFL.
+*Teached by Prof. Urbanke & Prof. Jaggi*